 – Be able to safely live at home with assistance from PACE.

 – Live in a state and geographic region that offers PACE.
-As of 2022, the following states have PACE/LIFE programs: Alabama, Arizona, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
+As of December 2022, the following states have PACE/LIFE programs: Alabama, Arkansas, California, Colorado, Delaware, Florida, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Missouri, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.
 To see if there is a PACE program in your state and geographic region, click here.

 There are no set income and asset limits for qualification purposes.
-However, most program participants are enrolled in Medicaid and / or Medicare.
-While there is no financial eligibility criteria for Medicare, there is for Medicaid.
-As of 2022, in most states, the income limit for a single applicant is $2,523 / month and the asset limit is $2,000.
+However, most program participants are enrolled in Medicaid or Medicare.
+While there are no financial eligibility criteria for Medicare, there are for Medicaid.
+As of 2023, in most states, the income limit for a single applicant is $2,742 per month and the asset limit is $2,000.
 More on Medicaid eligibility.
 You do not need to be enrolled in Medicare or Medicaid to enroll in PACE.
 Participants can pay privately although most do not do so.

 A healthcare team, which includes nurses, occupational therapists, physical and speech therapists, doctors, social workers, and dieticians, work with PACE recipients to create an individualized care plan, deciding which services are needed and coordinating care.
 The following benefits may be provided via PACE: